lackhove/lackhove.github.io/content/blog/selfhosting/index.md

 +++

 ## History

 When the Raspberry Pi launched in 2012, I was lucky enough to snatch one of the first batches.
-This is when I caught the selfhosting bug.
-From this moment on, my requirements, experience, and setup evolved significantly, but not always in snyc.
-As it turns out, the requirements as a student with plenty of spare time and hardly any responsibilities were quite different to having a family and a day job thirteen years later.
+This is when I caught the self-hosting bug.
+From that moment on, my requirements, experience, and setup evolved significantly, though not always in sync.
+As it turns out, the needs of a student with plenty of spare time and hardly any responsibilities were quite different from having a family and a day job thirteen years later.

 As far as I recall, the milestones were the following:

-**Raspberry Pi with single 3.5" HDD and Raspbian on the SD-Card** Basically the vanilla setup, hosting SSH and NFS servers.
-SSH was reachable from the internet via DynDNS.
-The few services it provided were installed from the OS repository and running as plain systemd services.
-Great for offloading data from my laptop's tiny SSD, but horribly unreliable since the SD-card kept failing every few weeks.
+**Raspberry Pi with single 3.5" HDD and Raspbian on the SD-Card** This was basically the vanilla setup, hosting SSH and NFS servers.
+It was great for offloading data from my laptop’s tiny SSD, but it quickly became a lesson in maintenance hell.
+The system was horribly unreliable since the SD-card kept failing every few weeks.

-**Raspberry Pi with single 3.5" HDD and Arch Linux-ARM on a read-only SD-Card** I countered the failing SD-Cards by switching to Arch Linux ARM which at that time was able to mount the root file system read-only, significantly reducing SD Card wear and making the system immune to power outages.
-A first step towards minimizing maintenance.
+**Raspberry Pi with single 3.5" HDD and Arch Linux-ARM on a read-only SD-Card** I countered the failing SD-Cards by switching to Arch Linux ARM, which at that time could mount the root file system read-only.
+This dramatically reduced SD Card wear and made the system immune to power outages.
+This was my first major step toward minimizing maintenance and building a reproducible system.

-**Raspberry Pi with single 3.5" HDD and Arch Linux-ARM on a read-only SD-Card with Docker** When the use cases and therefore the list of hosted services grew, I was facing two problems:
+**Raspberry Pi with single 3.5" HDD and Arch Linux-ARM on a read-only SD-Card with Docker** When my use cases and the list of hosted services grew, I faced two mounting problems: the need to improve service isolation to reduce the attack surface, and the tedious and boring chore of manually installing and setting up services and their dependencies.
+Docker seemed to be a way out of configuration complexity while also improving separation.
-* First, every service is an additional attack vector, so i wanted to improve separation.
-* Second, installing and setting up services, databases, etc. is tedious and boring.

-At that time, Docker seemed a way out of configuration complexity while also improving isolation

-**x86 mini-ITX server with RAID 1, CentOS and Docker** While the Raspberry Pi was great at that time, I was facing two issues:
-* The supply of pre-built container images for ARM was short, and building images on the Pi was slow
-* The single hard drive was a significant reliablility risk

-Hence, the next evolution was an ASRock mini-ITX board with an Intel N3150 CPU, two 3.5" HDDs in a RAID 1 and CentOS on an SSD.
-The hardware was more of a disruption than an evolution as it allowed for RAID 1, making the system much more reliable.
-With CentOS and Docker, I had a rock-solid OS that I had plenty of experience with from work.
-This one was a keeper; I hardly modified it for a few years, only swapping or adding a few containerized services now and then.
+**x86 mini-ITX server with RAID 1, CentOS and Docker** The Raspberry Pi had hit a wall: the supply of pre-built ARM container images was short, and building them on the Pi was slow.
+More critically, the single hard drive was a significant reliability risk.
+The next evolution was an ASRock mini-ITX board with an Intel N3150 CPU, two 3.5" HDDs in a RAID 1 and CentOS on an SSD.
+This hardware finally allowed for RAID 1, making the system much more reliable.
+With CentOS and Docker, I had a rock-solid, familiar OS that was a keeper for a few years.

-**x86 mini-ITX server with RAID 1, CentOS and Podman** While containers are great, Docker has its issues.
-Running the Docker daemon as root is sub-par from a security POV and and the lacking integration with the underlying OS made management cumbersome.
-Then Podman came along, solving both issues with a traditional fork/exec model, tight systemd integration and the ability to run rootless containers, i.e. containers without privileged permisions.
+**x86 mini-ITX server with RAID 1, CentOS and Podman** While containers were a huge win, Docker had its issues.
+Running the daemon as root was sub-par from a security perspective, and the lacking integration with the underlying OS made management cumbersome.
+Then Podman came along, solving both issues with a traditional fork/exec model, tight systemd integration, and the ability to run rootless containers-containers without privileged permissions.
+This was a massive security and simplicity upgrade.

-**x86 mini-ITX server with RAID 1, Fedora Atomic Host / Fedora CoreOS** While the last setup worked great, disadvantages were:
-* OS updates required manual intervention
-* The root file system was readable, so potential power outages could wreck my server.
+**x86 mini-ITX server with RAID 1, Fedora Atomic Host / Fedora CoreOS** Despite the last setup working great, it still had two disadvantages: OS updates required manual intervention, and the root file system was still writable, meaning power outages could still wreck the system.
 The setup still felt more like a pet than cattle.
-Fedora Atomic Host and later Fedora CoreOS solved these issues by performing atomic updates, i.e. updateing the OS as a whole and enabling simpe roll-backs in case of problems.
-It also brought back the immutable root file system, offering better (not perfect) protection from power outages without the cost and complexity of a UPS.
-Overall, the setup lived up to the promise of a a secure, always  up-to-date and reliable system that could survive most power outages.
+Fedora CoreOS solved these issues by performing atomic updates (updating the OS as a whole and enabling simple roll-backs) and bringing back the immutable root file system.
+This offered protection from power outages without the cost and added complexity of a UPS.
+It delivered on the promise of a secure, always up-to-date, and reliable system.

-**x86 mini-ITX server with RAID 1, openSUSE MicroOS** My only peevee with Fedora CoreOS was the slow updates due to ostree and that it broke and required manual intervention at both major OS verson upgrades i installed.
-Therefore, I was delighted to read the announcement of OpenSUSE MicroOS, which is basically an immutable container host system like Fedora CoreOS but with BTRFS instead of ostree and - tadaa -  a rolling release model!
-Without major OS release upgrades, the system has been absolutely rock solid for me.
-This is the setup I have been running since summer 2020.
+**x86 mini-ITX server with RAID 1, openSUSE MicroOS** My only remaining peeve with Fedora CoreOS was the slow updates due to ostree and that it often broke and required manual intervention during major OS version upgrades.
+I was delighted to read the announcement of OpenSUSE MicroOS, an immutable container host system like Fedora CoreOS but with Btrfs instead of ostree and - tadaa - a rolling release model!
+Without major OS release upgrades, the system has been absolutely rock solid for me since summer 2020.

 ## Lessons Learned